CoderDojo/htmlgamedev/penaltyshootout/005 Kick the ball/readme.md

 ##### Up arrow

 Can you remember the key code for the up arrow?
 Its 38 so we need to add the if condition to do this.
+We will use this for scoring a point.

 ###### if else
 There is scenarios when you want to check against more than two if conditions, in